-It might be time for your support team to take a look at what marketing are doing and see if it might work for them.
+It might be time for your customer service team to take a look at what marketing are doing and see if it might work for them.
 You can do this through:

-- Collecting datasets about your personas and using “big data analytics” to improve and deliver more personalized, better streamlined technical support.
+- Collecting datasets about your personas and using big data analytics to improve and deliver more personalized, streamlined technical support

 Building Personas in Customer Service

 If you’ve ever been involved with marketing, you understand the concept of customer personas.
-Simply put, they’re a way to define a segment of your customer base through identifying traits and behaviour patterns.
+Simply put, they’re a way to define a segment of your customer base through identifying traits and behavior patterns.

 Personas shouldn’t just be limited to marketing.
 Building them for the types of people who use customer support can be incredibly helpful as well.
-It gives you a better understanding of a customer’s service needs, and ensures you meet them effectively in a personalized way
+It gives you a better understanding of a customer’s needs, and ensures you meet them effectively in a personalized way.

 James — An Entrepreneur Starting Up His First Business

 James just needs the products and services he uses to work, and they need to work now.
 He’s relying on them to build his business, and even small issues cause him big problems.
-He’s distracted by a thousand things and needs a fix, and fast.
+He’s distracted by a thousand things and needs fast fixes.
 He’s constantly glued to his smartphone, and doesn’t have time to call customer service and spend time on hold, only to be passed around.
 He wants to report an issue online, get it sorted out ASAP, and be notified on his phone as soon as it’s fixed.

 Sarah — An Undergrad Student Studying Away from Home

 Sarah is deeply involved in her academic studies.
 She spends much of her days in front of a computer screen.
-Sara is a typical Millennial — Tech savvy, and if something goes wrong she will do everything she can to avoid contacting support.
-She will do her own research, restart the device, go through FAQ pages, see troubleshooting videos and seek out advice.
-She believes she can handle 99% of tech problems faster than calling tech support, and she is right.
-By the time Sarah gets to contact your support through Twitter it’s because she thinks your self service doesn’t work and she is upset.
+Sara is a typical Millennial — tech savvy, and if something goes wrong she will do everything she can to avoid contacting support.
+She will do her own research, restart the device, go through FAQ pages, watch troubleshooting videos and seek out advice.
+She believes she can handle 99% of tech problems faster than by calling support, and she is right.
+By the time Sarah gets to contact your support team through Twitter it’s because she thinks your self-service solution doesn’t work and that makes her upset.

 Clare — A Stay-at-Home Mom

-Clare, James & Sarah are three examples of support personas — Each of them has specific traits, needs, and patterns of support.
+Clare, James and Sarah are three examples of the persona in customer service — each of them has specific traits, needs, and patterns of support.
 Once you identify them, you can predict the best path to resolution for each.
 This means you should tweak your customer support processes to respond to their needs and create a satisfying experience for them.

 Using Big Data to Find Out About Your Customers

 Big data analytics is the process of analyzing very large datasets and pulling out trends and insight that can drive good business decisions.
-It’s the process to use when building your customer personas.
+It’s the process to use when building each persona in customer service.

-You already collect a wealth of information about your customers — Their name, age, gender, contact preferences, home and work address, marital and employment status, product purchase, and support patterns.
-This information is the first step towards getting your customer support personas right.
+You already collect a wealth of information about your customers — their names, ages, genders, contact preferences, home and work addresses, marital and employment statuses, product purchases, and support patterns.
+This information is the first step towards getting every customer service persona right.

-Here are some examples on how you can define and explore your customer data to help understand your customer personas:
+Here are some examples on how you can define and explore your data to help understand every persona in customer service:

-- The customer’s method for contacting support — Whether it’s by phone, email, chat, social media, your app, or website.
-A customer’s first point of engagement when contacting support is a strong differentiator between the different personas.
+- Method of contacting support — Whether it’s by phone, email, chat, social media, your app, or website, a customer’s first point of engagement when contacting support is a strong differentiator between the different personas.
 Different personas will prefer different channels.

-- The customer’s location when contacting support as well as their home address — Upscale business districts will have different patterns to universities and residential areas.
-Calls coming from Silicon Valley will be different to the ones coming from Madison, Wisconsin.
+- Location when contacting support as well as their home address — Upscale business districts will have different patterns than universities and residential areas.
+Calls coming from Silicon Valley will be different than those coming from Madison, Wisconsin.

-- The customer’s age and gender — Men and women have different approaches to customer service, and there can also be a generational divide.
+- Age and gender — Men and women have different approaches to customer service, and there can also be a generational divide.

-- The customer’s social and economic status — Income level, occupation, employment history, marital status, and so forth are all relevant information.
+- Social and economic status — Income level, occupation, employment history, marital status, and so forth are all relevant information.

-The more information you have, and the more accurate your analysis is, the greater insight you will gain into predicting your personas support needs.
+The more information you have, and the more accurate your analysis, the more insight you will gain into predicting the needs of every persona in customer service.